 - New York State of Mind (Springfield Manor): 146

 - Murph’s Masters (Belles’): 145

 - Smarty Pants (Belles’): 144

 LAST WEEKEND’S WINNERS:

-868 Estate Vineyards in Hillsboro, VA: ON HIATUS (NEXT GAME ON JULY 27 – First category: 1980s Films)
+868 Estate Vineyards in Hillsboro, VA: NO GAME THIS WEEK (NEXT GAME ON JULY 27 – First category: 1980s Films)